SpiderJZMOD/TrueSurvivalA20/ReadME.txt

-If you wish to contribute to Spider the mods author Paypal - https://www.paypal.com/paypalme/JohnZidar
+If you wish to contribute to Spider the mods author - https://www.paypal.com/paypalme/JohnZidar